 Uses of Parawood

 Parawood is primarily used in furniture production.
-Its strength and durability make it a popular choice for chairs, tables, and cabinets.
+Its strength and durability make it a popular choice for chairs, table legs, pedestal bases and cabinets.
 Parawood is also used to make flooring, decorative panels, and other wood-based products.

 Because of its light color and uniform grain, parawood is an excellent choice for staining or painting.
 It takes on stain evenly, and the wood's natural grain pattern remains visible, making it a popular choice for furniture that requires a particular aesthetic.